- For Students

 - ABMS board eligibility or certification in one of the following specialties: internal medicine, family practice, pediatrics, psychiatry, neurology, oncology, anesthesiology, surgery, or radiation oncology

-- unrestricted state medical licenses and the ability to be licensed in Washington DC and Maryland by the beginning of training.
+- unrestricted state medical licenses and the ability to be licensed in Washington DC by the beginning of training.

 This one year fellowship program offers training that leads to board eligibility in Hospice and Palliative Medicine.
-Fellows receive broad, practical experience in palliative medicine and hospice care through inpatient and outpatient palliative medicine rotations at the NIH Clinical Center (approximately half the academic year), inpatient palliative medicine rotations at community Suburban Hospital (12 weeks), and home hospice (4 weeks), inpatient hospice (6 weeks), and long-term-care hospice (4 weeks) rotations at Washington Home and Community hospices.
+Fellows receive broad, practical experience in palliative medicine and hospice care through the following: inpatient and outpatient palliative medicine rotations at the NIH Clinical Center (approximately half the academic year); inpatient palliative medicine rotations at community Holy Cross Hospital (12 weeks); home hospice (4 weeks) and inpatient hospice (6 weeks); rotations at Washington Home and Community hospices; and long-term-care hospice (4 weeks) rotations at Hebrew Home.
 The fellowship includes a four-week elective rotation.

 Additional program highlights:

 - Fellows are expected to demonstrate academic proficiency through literature review, a peer-review quality journal article, a book chapter, or other professional writing project, or a limited and closely-mentored research project